shukitchan/ats_tips/wavm_wasm.md

 ```

 * Follow instructions [here](https://github.com/jplevyak/trafficserver/blob/wasm/plugins/experimental/wasm/README.md) to emscripten and WAVM
-* Get all the backs from this [branch](https://github.com/jplevyak/trafficserver/commits/wasm/plugins/experimental/wasm) to the latest ATS code.
+* Get all the changes from this [branch](https://github.com/jplevyak/trafficserver/commits/wasm/plugins/experimental/wasm) to the latest ATS code.
 * Now you can recompile the ATS project and get the WASM plugin as well.